Pratham1411/Pratham1411/README.md

-- 👋 Hi, I’m @Pratham1411
-- 👀 I’m interested in ethical hacking
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+👨‍🎓I am Prathamesh Shinde, Presently I am commencing my engineering voyage starting from Tatyasaheb Kore Institute of Technology, Kolhapur
-- 📫 How to reach me prathameshsureshshinde@gmail.com
+ 📫 How to reach me prathameshsureshshinde@gmail.com

 <!---
 Pratham1411/Pratham1411 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.